TriumphLLC/Blend4Web/deploy/doc/en/_sources/objects.txt

 Let's rotate it:

-    * The orientation of coordinate axes is different in Blender and in the engine.
-Upon export there will be a transformation [X Y Z] (Blender) -> [X -Z Y] (the engine).
-Therefore we need to rotate the object relative to the Y axis and not the Z axis.
     * A clockwise rotation corresponds to the rotation to the right (i.e. in the negative direction).
     * 60 degrees = :math:`\pi/3` radians.